Margaret R. Henehan

 I can easily put myself in my client’s shoes when it comes to overwhelming student loan debt and unexpected medical bills.
 I can relate to the stress debt can cause and hope I can be part of the solution to relieve your stress and get you back on solid ground.

-I live in Minneapolis with my boyfriend and one extremely fat kitty.
+I live in Minneapolis with my boyfriend.
 I love traveling yearly to Miami and Grand Marais, swimming, trying new restaurants and bargain hunting.

 - J.D.- William Mitchell College of Law, St. Paul, Minnesota, 2013